Tortoise

 Tortoises (/ˈtɔːrtəs.ᵻz/ TOR-təs-iz) are reptiles of the family Testudinidae of the order Testudines (Latin for "tortoise").
 Like other testudines, tortoises have a shell to protect from predation and other threats.
 The shell in tortoises is generally hard, and like other members of the suborder Cryptodira, they retract their necks and heads directly backward into the shell to protect them.

 Tortoises can vary in size with some species, such as the Galápagos giant tortoise, growing to more than 1.2 m in length, whereas others like the speckled Cape tortoise have shells that measure only 6.8 cm long.
 Several lineages of tortoises have independently evolved very large body sizes in excess of 100 kg, including the Galapagos giant tortoise and the Aldabra giant tortoise.
 They are usually diurnal animals with tendencies to be crepuscular depending on the ambient temperatures.
 They are generally reclusive animals.
 Tortoises are the longest-living land animals in the world, although the longest-living species of tortoise is a matter of debate.
 Galápagos tortoises are noted to live over 150 years, but an Aldabra giant tortoise named Adwaita may have lived an estimated 255 years.
 In general, most tortoise species can live 80–150 years.
-Tortoises are typically slow-moving.
+Tortoises are typically slow-moving, placid and gentle.